Friday, December 2, 2016

 It’s a formula that has made wonderful movies.
 However, the Pixar computer animation studio, a Disney co-producer, debut their mastery with “Toy Story” in 1995, and now with “A Bug’s Life,” it runs free.
 Ebert noted, “The story, about an ant colony that frees itself from slavery to grasshoppers, is similar in some ways to the autumn's other big animated release, "Antz," but it's aimed at a broader audience and lacks the in-jokes.”

-The film’s protagonist is Flik, voiced by Dave Foley, the smartest an in the colony (the competition is not high).
-As the other ants work to make up “The Offering,” a mountain of foot for cruel grasshoppers, Flik masters an invention to harvest gran quicker.
+The film’s protagonist is Flik, voiced by Dave Foley, the smartest ant in the colony (the competition is not high).
+As the other ants work to make up “The Offering,” a mountain of food for cruel grasshoppers, Flik masters an invention to harvest grain quicker.
 Ebert described Flik as “the Cyrus McCormick of the hymenopterous Formicidae.”
 However, he’s pretty much still an ant.
 Ebert noted, “The film is more about the fate of the colony and not so much about individuals like the Woody Allen hero of "Antz."”
 Flik drops the Offering, and Hopper, voiced by Kevin Spacey, the leader of the grasshoppers, is furious.
 Ebert noted, “Hopper has the kind of personality that makes him talk with his hands, and since he has four, Flik gets the message: Rebuild the Offering or face unspeakable consequences.”
 What’s the plan?
 Flik feels bad because of his ineptness that made the issue.
 He apologizes to the Queen (the late Phyllis Diller), is encouraged by Princess Atta (Elaine from “Seinfeld,” Julia Louis-Dreyfus) and Mr. Soil (Roddy McDowall), and decides to fight back.
 The hot Hayden Panettiere voices Atta’s little sister, Dot.

-Flik uses a dandelion pod as his way of flying and flies off on this hopeful mission to find warriors he can hire to defend the colony, He finds nine, including a walking stick named Slim (David Hyde Pierce), a praying mantis (Jonathan Harris), a caterpillar that, as Ebert described, “looks military and sounds like a Nazi” (Joe Ranft) and his brother (Richard Kind), a black widow (comedian Bonnie Hunt), a ladybug (Denis Leary), a rhino beetle (Brad Garret) and his wife (Madeline Kahn) and twin pillbugs (Mike McShane).
+Flik uses a dandelion pod as his way of flying and flies off on this hopeful mission to find warriors he can hire to defend the colony.
+He finds nine, including a walking stick named Slim (David Hyde Pierce), a praying mantis (Jonathan Harris), a caterpillar that, as Ebert described, “looks military and sounds like a Nazi” (Joe Ranft) and his brother (Richard Kind), a black widow (comedian Bonnie Hunt), a ladybug (Denis Leary), a rhino beetle (Brad Garret) and his wife (Madeline Kahn) and twin pillbugs (Mike McShane).
 How does he know they aren’t really warriors, but just struggling circus actors from P.T.
 Flea’s (John Ratzenberger) Circus?
 The animators, led by director John Lasseter, give great pictures.
 A rainstorm feels like the colony is being flooded.
 A circus trick involves matches and flypaper.
 There are tricky incidental lines (when Flik arrives at the city, he meets a beggar who explains, “A kid pulled my wings off”).

 Ebert noted, “Will "A Bug's Life" suffer by coming out so soon after "Antz"?
 Not any more than one thriller hurts the chances for the next one.
 "Antz" may even help business for "A Bug's Life" by demonstrating how many dramatic and comedic possibilities can be found in an anthill.
 And the Pixar animators, using later generations of the software that created such a fresh look in "Toy Story," have made a movie that is always a pleasure to look at: There are glistening, rounded surfaces, the sense of three dimensions, an eye for detail.”
-There are huge laughs at the end, when the credits showcase animated “bloopers” that spook the messed up lines and missed cues in live-action credit outtakes.
+There are huge laughs at the end, when the credits showcase animated “bloopers” that spoof the messed up lines and missed cues in live-action credit outtakes.

 Ebert noted, “"Antz" has a more sophisticated sensibility and could play for adults attending by themselves.”
 “A Bug’s Life” is more clearly targeted as a family film.
 Smaller children will react to the threat from the grasshoppers and the craziness of the eccentric variety of circus performers found by Flik.